coliff/sender-brand-icon-avatars-for-email/README.md

 # Sender Brand Icon Avatars for Email Browser Extensions

 - Super-fast with no JavaScript or external resources
-- All images are hi-res SVG from [Font Awesome](https://fontawesome.com/icons?s=brands) displayed as inline SVG masks
+- All images are hi-res SVG from [Font Awesome](https://fontawesome.com/icons?s=brands) and [Simple Icons](https://simpleicons.org/) displayed as inline SVG masks
 - Free and Open Source database (this repo)

 This repo is for the CSV file used to generate the CSS files for the email avatar browser extensions.